Specicount/Specicount/audit_landing_page.md

 * Research Professor - Dr Janelle Stevenson
     * Wants a streamlined data capture process to assist in the teaching of her students in the lab
 * Project Team - Elliott, Matthew, Alex, Paige
-    * Want to produce a useful/valuable product
+    * Wants to produce a useful/valuable product
-    * Want to achieve a good grade for COMP3500
+    * Wants to achieve a good grade for COMP3500

 ##### Potential Stakeholders